-Police: Nurse Used Fake Skype Account To Ask 12-Year-Old Girl For Nude Photos
+Police: Nurse Used Fake Skype Account To Ask 12-Year-Old For Nude Photos

-NEW BRIGHTON (KDKA) — A Beaver County nurse is accused of trying to get a 12-year-old girl to send naked pictures to him.
+NEW BRIGHTON (KDKA) — A Beaver County nurse is accused of trying to get a 12-year-old to send naked pictures to him.

-According to a criminal complaint, a woman contacted New Brighton Police in September 2016 to report a suspicious Skype user that was contacting a 12-year-old girl and asking sexual questions.
+According to a criminal complaint, a woman contacted New Brighton Police in September 2016 to report a suspicious Skype user that was contacting a 12-year-old and asking sexual questions.

-The 12-year-old was told to close her Skype account.
+The woman was told to close the Skype account.

 The information was given to the Attorney General’s office for further investigation.